Highfield House Condominium

 Highfield House Condominium, International Style residential building in Tuscany-Canterbury, Baltimore, United States.

-Architect Ludwig Mies van der Rohe designed this residential tower between 1962 and 1964, making it one of only two buildings he created in Baltimore.
+Architect Ludwig Mies van der Rohe designed this residential tower between 1962 and 1964, creating one of only two buildings by the renowned designer in Baltimore.
+The project represented international design principles applied to urban housing during a period of modernist expansion.

 Location: Baltimore